OliviaLynn/OliviaLynn/README.md

 💡 My current work centers on building **collaborative large-scale infrastructure for astronomy**--mostly in Python, always open-source.

-🛠️ Previously, I’ve built location- and gesture-based AR/VR software, museum-scale interactive exhibitions (including a touchscreen installation for the [Teenie Harris Archive](https://carnegieart.org/art/charles-teenie-harris-archive/)), IoT automation systems, and indie video games--using tools like Unity, openFrameworks, and more.
+🛠️ Previously, I’ve built location- and gesture-based AR/VR software, museum-scale interactive exhibitions (including a touchscreen installation for the [Teenie Harris Archive](https://carnegieart.org/art/charles-teenie-harris-archive/)), IoT automation systems, healthcare reporting, and indie video games--using a range of tools including Unity, C++/openFrameworks, React, and more.

 📍 Based in **Pittsburgh, PA**; often in Seattle and New York (and always looking for an excuse to visit)!